Mark Spiro: Career

 Originally from Seattle, Spiro relocated to Los Angeles to pursue a career within the music industry in his early 20s.
-While in L.A., he met German record producer/label owner Jack White, after which he spent several years in Germany working as a singer, songwriter, and producer (Laura Branigan, Anne Murray, Engelbert Humperdinck, Pia Zadora, Hazell Dean, David Hasselhoff).

-Upon Spiro's return to Los Angeles in the mid-1980s, he began building a reputation as a successful songwriter with his first major cut on the Top Gun soundtrack and has continued to write songs and produce for other artists.
+While in Los Angeles, he met German record producer/label owner Jack White, after which he spent several years in Germany working as a singer, songwriter, and producer (Laura Branigan, Anne Murray, Engelbert Humperdinck, Pia Zadora, Hazell Dean, David Hasselhoff).
+Upon his return to Los Angeles in the mid-1980s, he began building a reputation as a successful songwriter with his first major cut on the Top Gun soundtrack and continued to write songs and produce for other artists.

 Spiro was one of the first recording artists to be signed by Interscope Records/Jimmy Iovine.
 Scheduling conflicts/politics resulted in Spiro leaving Interscope Records.
 He later recorded Care of My Soul, a solo album released in Australia, Scandinavia, and Japan.
 In September 2012, his brand new Care Of My Soul.
 Vol. 2 album was released by Sun Hill Production.
 At the same time an extended version of the Care Of My Soul Vol. 1 album was released.
 Both CD albums are available in digipack packaging with 8-12 page booklets as well as found on all digital platforms and formats.
-In late 2012 Spiro co-wrote and produced the duet "Someday" with Julian Lennon and Steven Tyler.
+In late 2012, Spiro co-wrote and produced the duet "Someday" with Julian Lennon and Steven Tyler.
 Spiro also produced for his daughters Ruby and Summer Spiro, who recorded for Lyric Street Records as the duo Ruby Summer.

-In 2020, Frontiers Records released a compilation called “2+2=5: Best of + Rarities” which features the best of his solo material starting from 1996's “Now Is Then, Then is Now”, until “It’s a Beautiful Life”, which was released in 2012 on the German label AOR Heaven.
+In 2020, Frontiers Records released a compilation called 2+2=5: Best of + Rarities which featured the best of his solo material starting from 1996's "Now Is Then, Then is Now", until "It's a Beautiful Life", which was released in 2012 on the German label AOR Heaven.

-Spiro has recently announced a new solo album entitled "Traveling Cowboys" which is released on May 7, 2021, from Frontiers Records.
-The first single from the album is a duet called "7 Billion People" which features Julian Lennon and guitarist Tim Pierce.
+Spiro announced a new solo album entitled Traveling Cowboys which was released on May 7, 2021, from Frontiers Records.
+The first single from the album is a duet called "7 Billion People" which featured Julian Lennon and guitarist Tim Pierce.

+Death

+Spiro died of lung cancer on March 28, 2024, his 67th birthday.